iterative/ldb-resources/documentation/Command-summary.md

 ## object identifiers supported by `ADD`

-1. `0x<sum>` - full hashsum of an object.
+1. `id:<hashsum>` - full hashsum of an object.
 Currently LDB uses MD5, so any MD5 hashsum that corresponds to an object indexed by LDB is a valid identifier.

 *Use case:*
 ```
 $ ldb stage ds:cats ./
-$ ldb add 0x456FED 0x5656FED    # result: objects id 0x456FED 0x5656FED added to dataset
+$ ldb add id:456FED id:5656FED    # result: objects with hashum ids 456FED and 5656FED added to dataset
 ```

 2. `object_path` - any fully qualified (down to an object), or folder path within registered storage locations.
 Shell GLOB patterns are supported.